dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-python-sdk.md

 **Note**: All method calls that reach out to the APIs need to be within a `client.session()` context manager.
 This allows the client to establish a connection to the APIs only once and reuse the same connection between API calls.

-We recommend creating an application-wide session and reuse the same session throughout the application for optimal performance.
+We recommend creating an application-wide session and reusing the same session throughout the application for optimal performance.
 Creating a session per request is discouraged and inefficient.

 ### asyncio usage
 If you're using asyncio, import `AsyncSemanticLayerClient` from `dbtsl.asyncio`.
 The APIs of `SemanticLayerClient` and `AsyncSemanticLayerClient` are identical, but the async version has async methods that you need to `await`.